Prem Dhillon

+Personal life

+Premjeet Singh Dhillon was born on 4 January 1995 in Amritsar, Punjab to Punjabi Sikh parents Kuldeep Singh Dhillon and Bhagwant Kaur.
+He married his longtime girlfriend Harmanjeet Kaur Rai on 22 January 2024.

 Music career

-Dhillon was born in Amritsar village Daula Nangal and started his music career with the single "Chan Milondi", which was released in March 2018.
-Later, his "Patt Tenu" from Mr & Mrs 420 Returns was released in August 2018.
+Dhillon's first single was "Chan Milondi", released in March 2018.
+Later, his "Patt Tenu" from "Mr & Mrs 420 Returns" was released in August 2018.
 In 2019, his single "Positive Jatt" was released.
 In September 2019, he finally got his breakthrough with single "Boot Cut", released by Sidhu Moose Wala.
 As of October 2020, the song has been viewed over 37 million times on YouTube.
-In January 2020, his single "Old Skool" was released, which featured Moose Wala and Naseeb in it.
-The song was viewed over a million times within hours of its release on YouTube, and peaked at number 16 in Apple Music India daily charts.
+In January 2020, his single "Old Skool" was released, which also featured Punjabi rappers Sidhu Moose Wala and, Nseeb.
+The song was viewed over a million times within hours of its release on YouTube; it peaked at number 16 in Apple Music India daily charts.
 The song was ranked at number 52 in Global, 23 in India, 6 in Australia, in Canada, and 2 in New Zealand on YouTube music charts.
-On the BBC's Asian music chart, the song entered top 20, and became Dhillon's first song to reach the chart.
+On the BBC's Asian music chart, the song entered top the 20, and became Dhillon's first song to reach the chart.
 In April 2020, he released the single "Jatt Hunde Aa", which debuted at number 38 on Apple Music chart in India.
-Its music video was released in June 2020.
+A music video of this song was released in June 2020.

+Beef with Moose Wala

+On 3 February 2025, shots were fired outside Dhillon's home in Canada.
+Shortly afterward, a gangster associate of Arsh Dala took credit for the shots on social media, where he accused Dhillon of betraying Sidhu Moose Wala after his death and warned of further consequences.